YousefGamal220/Neural-Machine-Translation/README.md

 # Neural-Machine-Translation
-Neural Machine Translation to Translate from Fren to English Implemented with PyTorch
+Neural Machine Translation to Translate from French to English Implemented with PyTorch